 – It provides the reliability of software.

-Debugging: Debugging on the other hand varies in the degree of complexity.
+Debugging on the other hand varies in degree of complexity.
 There are some simple debugging such as a small program designed for in-house use etc. Due to the relatively short length of the program, the debugging done by a programmer will be relatively simple.

 Once the development team received the report from the testing team as discussed above, they will swing into action and start debugging.
 The purpose of this phase is to locate the bug and get rid of it.
 This step is usually done manually.
-Most tools are capable of debugging and this is referred to as a “debugger” which is used in locating the bugs in most of the programming environments.
+Most tools are capable of debugging and this is referred to as a “debugger” which is used in locating the bugs in most of programming environments.

 When an error or bug is detected in a program, it must be corrected.
 Otherwise, the objective of developing the program is defeated.
 You cannot work when a system (software is not running correctly or it is flawed).
 This can raise one's eyebrow and can put your data at risk as the case maybe.